 Cheesecloth and aluminum foil for wrapping

 Cut the dates in half lengthwise and the pineapple rings into bite-sized pieces.
 Mix the fruit and nuts in a large bowl.
 Sift the flour, sugar, baking powder and salt over them and stir well.

 Beat the eggs until lemon colored, then beat in the vanilla and rum extracts and the rum.
-Stir the liquid into the dry ingredients.
+Stir the liquid into the dry ingredients until everything is moistened.
 Line a 9” x 13” baking pan with wax or parchment paper and grease it with butter.
 Scrape the batter into the pan and spread it evenly.
 Bake the cake on the lower rack of the oven at 275º for 1 1/2 hours.

-When the cake is completely cool, cut it into eight pieces, wrap each piece with cheesecloth and soak each piece with rum by rolling the cheesecloth-wrapped pieces in a saucer of rum.
+When the cake is cold, cut it into eight pieces, wrap each piece with cheesecloth and soak each piece with rum by rolling the cheesecloth-wrapped pieces in a shallow bowl of rum.
 Wrap the pieces tightly in aluminum foil and store them at least a month in an airtight container before serving.

-NOTES: If you store the pieces longer than a couple of months, you should open the foil and sprinkle each cake with more rum from time to time.
+NOTES: If you store the pieces longer than six months, you should open the foil and sprinkle each cake with more rum.
 Fruitcake keeps very well.
 You can enjoy last year’s cake while you are making the one for this Christmas.